abbiewade/abbiewade.github.io/smartalarmclock.md

 #### Serial Communication
 Up to now, you have more than likely used the Serial communication to print things out in the serial monitor, such as the time or temperature earlier.
 This functionality of printing out data is just scraping the bottom of the barrel for what the Serial library can do.
 Serial is a protocol which allows us to pass information between different parts of a project.
 The [Serial](https://www.arduino.cc/en/reference/serial) library allows for communication between multiple Arduinos, an Arduino and other programs, or even the user and the Arduino.

 In our project of building a smart alarm clock, the Arduino is going to be receiving data.
-To begin with, we are going to go on a tangent and build the following small program to experiment with.
+To begin with, we are going to build the following small program to experiment with the serial interface of the Arduino.
 All this program does is wait for some information to be passed to the serial, and then echoes it back onto the serial communication.

 ```c++
 byte text;